micaelaneus/strength-as-ccoty/02-part-ii-ritual.md

 * movement
 * music and sound

-Now let's look at ritual elements and activities to work with Strength
+Now let's look at ritual elements and activities to work with Strength.

 ## MINERAL & PLANT ALLIES

 Fresh or dried roses and rosewater; edible herbs associated with protection magic such as sage, bay leaf, and rosemary; frankincense above all other incenses but also smudging plants like mugwort or cedar that have fortifying uses (as opposed to healing or cleansing herbs like sage and palo santo); essential oils containing these herbs.

 Hardy plants with woody stems make great additions to your altar this year: sprigs of evergreens like pine, juniper, and mistletoe.
 (No, it’s not just for smooching!)
 Stout species of brush grow in nearly every climate, so find a new local plant ally.
-If the element of water rules your Card of the Year (The High Priestess, Death, etc.) then willow, cattails, or other tough marshy plants make nice additions.
+If the element of water rules your personal Card of the Year (see Part V) then willow, cattails, or other tough marshy plants make nice additions.
 To those suffering from heartaches or struggling to adapt to a sudden unwelcome change, we recommend getting a Rose of Jericho (Selaginella lepidophylla), also called a resurrection plant.

-* sunflowers also common, can be invoked with seeds-- get plain ones, not BBQ or Jalepeno Salsa-flavored.
+Exhuberant, boisterous sunflowers remind us more of The Sun archetype than Strength but we defer to your wishes.
+The seeds make lovely altar offerings to share with neighboring birds and squirres-- raw and unsalted ones, not BBQ-flavored!

 Simple teas with acidic or citrusy flavors evoke the zesty energy and candor of Strength.
 Find a lemony tea to drink only while doing creative work (perhaps with ginger or other invigorating herb), to build a sense-memory into your practice.
 Blends that feature Schisandra berries, hibiscus, or even licorice (i.e., gentle detox herbs) complement shadow work.
 Richly fragrant teas dominated by rose or lavender will always make us think of Leo.
 You might get overly energized at times this year, so keep calming herbs like chamomile and catnip in the cupboard as well.